Mechanical royalties are an absolutely vital source of income for independent artists who write their own songs.

 How do I know if I’m earning mechanical royalties?

-In essence, if you are distributing your music to stores and streaming platforms worldwide using a digital music distributor like Symphonic Distribution, and if you are seeing sales and streams result, then you are definitely earning mechanical royalties.
+If you are distributing your music to stores and streaming platforms worldwide using a digital music distributor like Symphonic Distribution and you’re seeing sales and streams as a result, then you’re definitely earning mechanical royalties.

 More specifically, you’re earning mechanical royalties when your song is: